yogesh-data95/IPL-2025-SQL-Analysis/README.md

 Most cricket fans and analysts judge a batter purely by total runs scored — the bigger the number, the better the player.
 But that view is incomplete and often unfair.

 Consider a lower-middle-order batter who comes in at No. 6 or No. 7.
-They face fewer balls per innings by design, so their total run tally will naturally be lower than an opener who bats for 15–18 overs.
-Ranking players only by total runs penalizes these players despite them being highly efficient and match-impactful.
+They face fewer balls per innings by design, so their total run tally will naturally be lower than an opener who bats longer.
+Ranking players only by total runs penalizes these players despite them being efficient and impactful innings.

-This query fixes that by applying a **three-dimensional filter**:
+This query fixes that by applying a three filter:

-- ✅ **Average > 30** — the batter scores consistently and doesn't throw their wicket away cheaply
+- Average > 30 — the batter scores consistently and doesn't throw their wicket away cheaply
-- ✅ **Matches played > 10** — the performance is sustained across the tournament, not a one-match flash
+- Matches played > 10 — the performance is sustained across the tournament, not a one-match flash
-- ✅ **Total score > 300** — ensures the batter has made a meaningful run contribution overall
+- Total score > 300 — ensures the batter has made a meaningful run contribution overall

-Together, these three conditions surface players who are **consistent, durable, and efficient** — not just those who happened to bat at the top of the order for every game.
+Together, these three conditions can find players who are consistent, durable, and efficient, not just those who happened to bat at the top of the order for every game.

-### 🏟️ Real-World Application: IPL Auction Strategy
+# Real-World Application: IPL Auction Strategy

-This analysis is directly useful for **franchise decision-making at the IPL auction**.
+This analysis is directly useful for franchise decision making at the IPL auction.
 Teams often overpay for high-profile names with big total run tallies, while undervaluing players who:

 - Bat in tough lower-order positions
 - Maintain excellent averages under pressure
 - Contribute across many matches without being the headline act

-By identifying these under-the-radar performers, franchises can make **smarter, value-driven investments** — picking up quality players before rival teams recognize their worth.
+By identifying these under-the-radar performers, franchises can make smarter, value-driven investments — picking up quality players before rival teams recognize their worth.

 ---

-## 🗄️ Dataset
+# Dataset from kaggle

-**Table:** `ipl_2025_deliveries`
+Table: `ipl_2025_deliveries`

 | Column | Description |
 |---|---|